-Low-carb Deconstructed Stuffed Cabbage Casserole is a lower-carb version of a popular stuffed cabbage casserole from the early days of my blog!
-This version with cauliflower rice instead of rice will definitely be a hit with stuffed cabbage fans who want to limit their carbs.
+Deconstructed Stuffed Cabbage Casserole is a reduced-carb version of a popular casserole from the early days of my blog!
+And this casserole with cauliflower rice instead of rice will definitely be a winner for stuffed cabbage fans who want to limit their carbs.

 PIN the low-carb Stuffed Cabbage Casserole to try it later!